© Lisa Jane Rimmer

 “They’re all so shiny, they look like star-shaped ice lollies.”

-“Yes, these are different and very special, they’re where we get our some of our energy from,” Capella said.
+“Yes, these are very special, we can get energy from these,” Capella said.

 “Oh, do you mean like food?”
 Lily asked as she looked at the shiny star shapes.